coffius/hugo-blog/content/post/comparison-of-hll.md

 * [prasanthj/hyperloglog](https://github.com/prasanthj/hyperloglog "prasanthj/hyperloglog") - a detached java library for HLL
 * [addthis/stream-lib](https://github.com/addthis/stream-lib "addthis/stream-lib") - another java lib which have an implementation of HLL.

-Next in this article we will take a close look at all these libs and ask the question: "Why should we use HLL?".
+Next in this article we will take a close look at all these libs and answer the question: "Why should we use HLL?".

 <!--more-->

 ## Example of use
-So why should we use HLL in our programs?
-In our company the main reason is reducing of data which we have to store.
+So why should we might use HLL in our programs?
+The main reason is reducing of data which we have to store.

 For example you need to count the number of unique visitors for every page on a site.
 You can use a structure like this: